Peyronie’s Disease Treatment in Dallas, TX

 Dr. Wierschem is very experienced in caring for men with Peyronie’s disease.
 He utilizes several non-invasive, minimally invasive non-surgical as well as surgical techniques in his approach to improving and curing this condition.
 With hundreds of men treated, he is a leader in helping men suffering from Peyronie’s Disease throughout the Dallas area at his offices in Plano and McKinney.
 To discuss with Dr. Michael Wierschem about your penile curvature, schedule an appointment in Plano or McKinney, TX today by calling (972) 596-6733.

-When scar tissue develops under the skin of the penis due to trauma or minor injury, Peyronie’s (PAY-ROE-NEEZ) disease may occur.
-This can result in the penis becoming bent or indented during an erection, which can cause increasing pain or difficulty with intercourse.
+When scar tissue or inflammation develops under the skin of the penis due to trauma or minor injury, Peyronie’s (PAY-ROE-NEEZ) disease may occur.
+This can result in the penis becoming bent or indented during an erection, which can cause increased pain or difficulty with intercourse.

 If you are experiencing any of the following, you may be experiencing Peyronie’s disease:

 - Pain during sex, or pain during an erection.

 - Hard spots or lumps in the penis.

 - Narrowing or shortening of the penis.

 Most often there is no obvious reason for the Peyronie’s disease, however, it can be caused by injury to the penis due to sports athletic activity, aggressive sex, or an accident of some sort.
 However, there have been cases in which the disease is part of a larger autoimmune issue.
 If the disease attacks cells within the penis, it can lead to inflammation and scarring.